MrPickles/dotfiles/README.md

 After installing, open a new terminal window to see the effects.

+The terminal emulation should have its TERM variable as xterm-256color, and its tmux session should have TERM set as screen-256color.

 Feel free to customize the .zshrc file to match your preference.